- Employment Opportunities

-The Residence Hall Coordinator position is 12 months, beginning July 2013.
-The salary for the position is $31,000.
+The Residence Hall Coordinator position is 12 months with starting salary of $31,000.
 Staff members accumulate annual leave in addition to the official holidays acknowledged by the University.
 Residence Hall Coordinators are considered professional University personnel and are expected to work during student vacation periods unless personal accrued leave is taken or an official university holiday has been designated.
 The University offers an excellent benefits package, including choices in healthcare, investment opportunities and tuition remission for up to 18 graduate credit hours per calendar year.
 Of these hours, $5250 in tuition is tax-free.

 A furnished, air-conditioned apartment within the assigned residence complex is provided at no expense, including utilities, local telephone service, extended basic cable television, internet connection.
 Reserved parking is available upon the individual purchase of a campus parking permit.

 The Department of Housing and Residence Life recognizes that a coordinator's apartment is his/her permanent home.
 The apartment is provided as both a form of compensation, as well as, a necessary part of the position's responsibility.
 Most on-campus apartments are two bedroom units, complete with a kitchen, living room, and bathroom.
 Some units are one-bedroom units, but have additional space such as a dining room.
 In order to provide well-maintained facilities for each staff member, the following apartment guidelines and expectations apply to all live-in staff apartments.